SCOPE OF THIS CHAPTER

 - Chronic and life threatening conditions;

-- Technology dependant with a risk assessment for administering the treatment at home or in the community;
+- Technology dependent with a risk assessment for administering the treatment at home or in the community;

 - In receipt of Community Nursing Support.